-I take in what the pope is saying, and I mention that there are Christians who live in situations that from the point of view of the church are irregular or somewhat complex, Christians that, in one way or another, live with open wounds.
+I mention to Pope Francis that there are Christians who live in situations that are irregular for the church or in complex situations that represent open wounds.
 I mention the divorced and remarried, same-sex couples and other difficult situations.
 What kind of pastoral work can we do in these cases?
 What kinds of tools can we use?
-The pope signals that he understands what I mean and he responds:

 “We need to proclaim the Gospel on every street corner,” the pope says, “preaching the good news of the kingdom and healing, even with our preaching, every kind of disease and wound.
 In Buenos Aires I used to receive letters from homosexual persons who are ‘socially wounded’ because they tell me that they feel like the church has always condemned them.
 But the church does not want to do this.
 During the return flight from Rio de Janeiro I said that if a homosexual person is of good will and is in search of God, I am no one to judge.
 By saying this, I said what the catechism says.
 Religion has the right to express its opinion in the service of the people, but God in creation has set us free: it is not possible to interfere spiritually in the life of a person.